Updated Interim COVID-19 Terms and Conditions For the Senior Citizen Visitor Program/Nā Kūpuna Program

 - Participants are responsible for remembering their password and login information and keeping it secure for their own use only.

-- Participants who use Visitor Internet Access (VIA) and/or Laulima must adhere to all applicable UH policies when using UH network resources.
+- Participants who use Visitor Internet Access (VIA), Laulima, Zoom classrooms and other course related programs must adhere to all applicable UH policies when using UH network resources.
 Unauthorized access is prohibited by law in accordance with Chapter 708, Hawaii Revised Statutes; all use is subject to University of Hawaii Executive Policy E2.210.

 - Participants must comply with all federal, state, and local laws, regulations, and ordinances.